How to check whether a text message about unpaid EastLink tolls is a scam

 Other tips

-A genuine text message sent by EastLink would always include relevant personal information (e.g. your full name and your vehicle’s licence plate number or your EastLink account number).
+A genuine text message or email sent by EastLink would always include relevant personal information (e.g. your full name and your vehicle’s licence plate number or your EastLink account number).
 Links would also be direct to the genuine EastLink website domain "eastlink.com.au".

 If you have an EastLink account, login to the account online for a quick health check.
 Once logged in, you can check the account status, account balance and recent transactions.
 You can also check that the vehicle details listed on the account are up to date.